No matter how or when you file your taxes, here's a guide to next steps.

 Paying any tax due

-The standard six-month tax extension allows you to file your tax return after the usual deadline.
+The standard tax extension allows you to file your tax return after the usual deadline.
 However, it doesn't buy you more time to pay any taxes you may owe.
-That means that if you don’t pay your tax balance by the filing deadline (April 17 in 2018), you'll get hit with penalty and interest.
+That means that if you don’t pay your tax balance by the filing deadline, you'll get hit with penalty and interest.

 For example, if your tax balance is $2,000: